elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/manuscript/index.md

     It's almost the end of the year.
 And  I want to "finish" this IBIS map before the next one starts.
     So what do I need to do?

+## Todos (at least to let it rest for a while)

+- [ ] Add the correct styling in the website for the PNG.
+- [ ] Create a website, and use the same website for the user and the PNG generation.
+- [ ] Correct the error so that Cons also appear properly displayed.

 <!-- Don't delete this line -->

 <style class="fallback">body{visibility:hidden}</style><script>markdeepOptions={tocStyle:'medium'};</script>